This policy enforces a uniform final examination schedule in order to facilitate fairness and help maximize the educational experience for students.

 - Students should consult with their instructors and course syllabi for final examination information for courses that are scheduled at non-standard times and are not included in the published final examination schedule.

 - Final examinations in summer courses and in courses offered during special (variable length) sessions in fall and spring semesters are typically administered on the last regular meeting day of the course.
 No Common Exams for multiple sections of a single course may be scheduled for special session courses.

 - The week of classes preceding the scheduled final examination period should be used primarily for continued instruction and may include the introduction of new material.
-No hourly examinations are to be given during the seven days preceding the start of the examination period.
-However, lab practicums and seminar presentations may be scheduled in that week.
+For courses in sessions of ten weeks or longer, no examinations may be given during the week of classes preceding the start of the campus’s final examination period; however, assignments listed in the syllabus such as papers, lab practicums, presentations, portfolios and projects may be due during that week.

-The submission deadline of all grades for each semester is 90 hours after the conclusion of the final exam, minus Sundays and official designated university holidays.
+- The submission deadline for grades each semester or special session is 96 hours after the conclusion of the final examination, excluding designated university holidays.